AlisonPanisson/ABRinAOPL/tutorial.md

 { include("reasoning/ABRinAOPL.asl") }
 ```

-- You are already able to implement arguemntation-based agents!
+- You are already able to implement argumentation-based agents!

 ## Knowledge representation